-a.
+- a.
 The MCP shall follow guidance provided in the "Emergency Protocol" developed initially on March 13, 2020, in collaboration with ODM.
 This document will be updated periodically.
-ODM will reissue the document as needed.
+ODM will reissue the document as needed. - b.

-- b.
 The MCP shall review backup plans for higher risk individuals.
-If a backup plan is not feasible, the MCP must assist in developing and adjusting the backup plan as needed. - 12.
-Health Care Isolation Center (HCIC) Requirements.
+If a backup plan is not feasible, the MCP must assist in developing and adjusting the backup plan as needed.

+- 10. Health Care Isolation Center (HCIC) Requirements.
 Under the guidance of the Ohio Department of Health (ODH), HCICs will be established throughout the state that specialize in the care of patients with active or convalescent COVID-19 infection or who have other health care needs and require quarantine for up to 14 calendar days following exposure to COVID-19. - a.
 HCIC Prior Authorization and Levels of Care.
 The MCP is prohibited from imposing prior authorization on an HCIC stay.
-An individual's treating physician will determine if HCIC admission is appropriate by determining if the individual has an appropriate HCIC level of care as outlined below. - i.
-COVID-19 Level of Care.
+An individual's treating physician will determine if HCIC admission is appropriate by determining if the individual has an appropriate HCIC level of care as outlined below. - COVID-19 Level of Care.
 A COVID-19 level of care requires a level of care comparable to that required for admission to a nursing facility, a COVID-19 diagnosis (tested or probable), and a physician order. - ii.
 Quarantine Level of Care.
-A quarantine level of care requires a level of care comparable to that required for admission to a nursing facility, exposure to COVID-19 which requires quarantine, and a physician order. - b.
-Managed Care Enrollment.
+A quarantine level of care requires a level of care comparable to that required for admission to a nursing facility, exposure to COVID-19 which requires quarantine, and a physician order. - Managed Care Enrollment.
 Members not receiving Medicaid in the Adult Extension category will not be terminated from managed care enrollment in accordance with OAC rule 5160-26-02.1 due to HCIC placement.
 The MCP shall not request disenrollment of members not receiving Medicaid in the Adult Extension category due to prolonged HCIC placement. - c.
 Rates and Reimbursement.
 The Medicaid Director will designate HCICs who meet an identified need within a Regional Hospital Zone as a COVID-19 Community Provider as authorized by Section 14 of Am.
 Sub.
 H.B.
 197 as passed by the 133rd General Assembly.
 The MCP shall pay HCICs that have been designated as a COVID-19 Community Provider using a tiered flat per diem rate system as specified by ODM.
 Patient liability applies to COVID-19 Community Provider payments and shall be deducted from claims using current processes. - d.
 Discharge Planning.
 The HCIC and the treating physician will be responsible for deciding if discharge from the HCIC is appropriate in accordance with guidelines issued by the Ohio Department of Health.
 Individuals may be discharged to home settings or congregate settings, such as nursing facilities.
 If the individuals were receiving services in a NF when they became ill with COVID-19 or needed to be quarantined with COVID-19, in most cases they should return to the same NF.
-The MCP shall participate in discharge planning activities with the HCIC including making arrangements for safe discharge placement and facilitating clinical hand-offs between the discharging facility and the MCP. - 13.
+The MCP shall participate in discharge planning activities with the HCIC including making arrangements for safe discharge placement and facilitating clinical hand-offs between the discharging facility and the MCP. - 11.
 Hospital Payments.
-The MCP shall pay each in-state network hospital a targeted payment amount identified by ODM using the Medicaid payment methodology for members receiving services from an instate hospital within their network as specified by ODM.
+In accordance with Senate Bill 310 as passed by the 133rd General Assembly and upon directed payment approval from the Centers for Medicare and Medicaid Services (CMS), the MCP shall pay in-state hospitals an added payment amount determined by ODM for members receiving hospital services (inpatient and outpatient).
+The payment amounts will be calculated on a quarterly basis using utilization data from a timeframe specified by ODM and later adjusted based on actual utilization during the quarter.
+The MCP shall pay each hospital identified by ODM the allocated payment amount within seven business days of receiving funds from ODM.